Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication

-It is also worth noting that we choose window selection distributions for the UEP codes arbitrarily.
-As a further improvement, the window selection distribution can be optimized to minimize the loss in the matrix approximation.
+It is also worth noting that we choose the window selection distributions for the UEP codes arbitrarily.
+As a further improvement, this distribution can be optimized to minimize the loss in the matrix approximation.

-\subsection{ML performance with UEP Coded Matrix Multiplication}
+\subsection{ML Performance with UEP Coded Matrix Multiplication}

-In this section, we present the accuracy of the DNN models trained using NOW-UEP, EW-UEP, and Block Repetition for the coding and calculations of the gradient matrix.
+In this section, we investigate the accuracy of several trained DNN models which employ NOW-UEP, EW-UEP, and block repetition coding to calculate the gradient matrix.
 More specifically, we present the classification results for the MNIST dataset, containing 60,000 training samples with the DNN model defined in Table \ref{tab:model_layers}.
-The model is trained using Stochastic Gradient Descent (SGD) optimizer, with a learning rate of 0.01, and cross-entropy as loss.
+The model is trained using Stochastic Gradient Descent (SGD), with a learning rate of 0.01, and cross-entropy as loss.
 The images are passed through the model in mini batches of 64 at a time over two or three epochs, depending on the learning speed.

-We assume that the computation arrival distribution is described by the CDF $F(t)$ when using a single worker, furthermore, when the PS distributes the work to $W$ workers, the completion of the tasks is assumed to be a scaled distribution of a single worker, i.e., $F(Wt)$ is the new CDF.
-The completion of the task by the workers is assumed to be independent of each other.
-For these simulations, we used $\lambda=0.5$ with exponential latency model and $T_{\max} = 0.25, 0.5, 1, 2$.